brianm2002513/YelpCamp/README.md

 # YelpCamp

 YelpCamp is a full-stack web application for sharing and reviewing campgrounds.
 Users can register, log in, create, edit, and delete campground listings, as well as leave reviews for others.
-This project was built as part of the **Colt Steele Web Developer Bootcamp** and has been deployed using **Vercel**.
+This project was deployed using **Vercel**.

 ## 🌐 Demo